Welcome to Ed Kugler.com ... Books That Matter

 The Look in the Mirror Diet It Works if You Do

-The Look in the Mirror Diet is written by a Marine Sniper whose been battling weight since he left the jungles of Vietnam after two consecutive years in the war.
+is written by a Marine Sniper whose been battling weight since he left the jungles of Vietnam after two consecutive years in the war.
 Its the only true diet book on the market.
 In his nomoreBS style, Ed shares his battle that has included losing over 900 pounds over the past forty years.
 He discovered the truth he shares in this book that has seen him losing over 90 pounds and keeping it off year after year since the early 2000's.
 As a recovering alcoholic he's been on a journey worth sharing.
 He has 60 pounds to go and you can go on the remainder of his journey with them.
 If you want the problem and the solution outlined in a straight forward manner by someone who is in the battle with you - The Look in the Mirror Diet is for you!

 "Good writers define reality; bad ones merely restate it."